Write a letter to the future

 Step One

 Write a letter.
 It can be as short or as long as you want.
 It can be to someone else or yourself.
-You can even include a photo.
+It can be public or private.

 Step Two